 - Initiated unlocking device within two business days of an eligible request

 - Allow all military personnel deployed overseas to unlock their devices even if contracts not completed

 So if you meet these requirements, go ahead and call your mobile operator or visit their website to start the process of unlocking your iPhone.
 Or if purchasing a pre-owned iPhone, ask the current owner to unlock it first, especially if you don’t know its locked status.

-It’s really important to know if your iPhone is locked or unlocked.
-This is especially true if you purchase a pre-owned iPhone/iPad or if you purchase a new iPhone/iPad from ebay, craigslist, or from any local or online reseller.
-Prior to purchase, ask for the IMEI.
-If the party is unwilling to provide it, best to move on and find a reseller who does provide you the IMEI before you purchase the iPhone or iPad.
+It’s crucial to know if your iPhone is locked or unlocked.
+This is especially true if you buy a pre-owned iPhone/iPad or if you purchase a new iPhone/iPad from eBay, craigslist, or from any local or online reseller.
+Before purchase, ask for the IMEI.
+If the party is unwilling to provide it, best to move on and find a dealer who does provide you the IMEI before you purchase the iPhone or iPad.